 - Achieve a lot pattern in each community that aligns with the topography and key natural, environmental, and heritage resources to minimize the visibility of the buildings or structures; and - Establish open space and natural vegetation that includes public and private trails with internal and external connections, passive and active recreation, and extensive wooded perimeter buffers maintaining the rural appearance of surrounding roads. - A. Applicability, Size, and Location.
 The following applies to the TCN Zoning District: - 1.
 Location.
-The TCN Zoning District mustshould be located within the boundaries of the Transition Compact Neighborhood Place Type as shown on the Transition Policy Area Place Types Map in the General Plan or in such other location that is consistent with the General Plan land use policies applicable to the subject property; - 2.
+The TCN Zoning District should be located within the boundaries of the Transition Compact Neighborhood Place Type as shown on the Transition Policy Area Place Types Map in the General Plan or in such other location that is consistent with the General Plan land use policies applicable to the subject property; - 2.
 Minimum Zoning District Size.
 The initial TCN Zoning District size must be a minimum of 15 acres; and - 3.
 Incremental Additions. - a.
 The Board of Supervisors may approve a Zoning Map Amendment with incremental additions to increase the size of the Zoning District if the Board finds that such incremental additions are: - 1.
-Abutting or across a road with no more than 2 lanes to from an existing TCN Zoning District; and - 2.
+Abutting or across a road with no more than 2 lanes from an existing TCN Zoning District; and - 2.
 Connected to the existing TCN Zoning District through road and pedestrian and bicycle networks. - b.
 Incremental additions must comply with requirements of Section 2.03.03. - B. Use Regulations.
 Refer to Table 3.02.03 for uses allowed in the TCN Zoning District. - C. Dimensional Standards.
-Refer to Table 2.03.03-1 for required dimensional standards-(Figure 2.03.03-1).
+Refer to Table 2.03.03-1 for required dimensional standards (Figure 2.03.03-1).

 Table 2.03.03-1.
 TCN Zoning District Dimensional Standards

 Standard Requirement

-Dens Density Requirements
+Density Requirements

 1 Residential Density (max.)
-5 dwelling units per acre 6 dwelling units per acre with ADUs1
+5 dwelling units per acre 6 dwelling units per acre with ADUs

 2 Residential Density (min.)
-3 dwelling units per acre 3.6 dwelling units per acre with ADUs 1
+3 dwelling units per acre 3.6 dwelling units per acre with ADUs

 3 Nonresidential FAR (max.)
 0.2

-Lot Requirements Requirements 2
+Lot Requirements

 4 Residential and Nonresidential Lot Size (min.)
 No min.

 5 Residential Lot Size (max.)
 SFD: 7,000 sf

-SFA Duplex, Triplex, or Quadruplex: No max
+5 SFA Duplex, Triplex, or Quadruplex: No max

 6 Nonresidential Lot Size (max.)
 No max.

 7 Residential Lot Width (max.)
 50 ft

 8 Nonresidential Lot Width (max.)
 110 ft

-Setback Requirements ^{2,2} Requirements ^{3,4,5}
+Setback Requirements

 9 Setback Adjacent to Roads (min.)
 Pursuant to Section 7.04.02

-10 Residential Front Yard (maxmin.)
+10 Residential Front Yard (min.)
 15 ft

 11 Nonresidential Front Yard (max.)
 15 ft

-12 Residential Side Yard-(max(min.)
+12 Residential Side Yard (min.)
 5 ft Common Walls: 0 ft

 13 Nonresidential Side Yard (min.)
 25 ft Common Walls: 0 ft

-Residential Rear Yard (max (min .)
+1.1 Residential Rear Yard (min.)
 SFD: 25 ft

-14 SFA Duplex, Triplex, or Quadruplex 15 ft
+14 SFA Duplex, Triplex, or Quadruplex

 Table 2.03.03-1.
 TCN Zoning District Dimensional Standards

 Standard Requirement

-Common Walls: 0 ft
+15 ft Common Walls: 0 ft

 15 Nonresidential Rear Yard (min.)
 50 ft

 Building Requirements

-16 Lot Coverage (max.)
-SFD: 50%

-SFA Duplex, Triplex, or Quadruplex: 60%

-17 16 Building Height (max.)
-6 40 ft
+16 Building Height (max.)
+40 ft

-2Except2Lot requirements may be modified in accordance with Section 10.10.04.C.
+TABLE KEY: ft = feet, sf = square feet, min. = minimum, and max. = maximum TABLE NOTES: ADUs must be provided pursuant to Section 9.01.
+Lot requirements may be modified in accordance with Section 10.10.04.C.
 Except when the Perimeter Setback required by Section 7.01.07.B. is greater.

-3Except4Except when the a greater Road Corridor Setback or Buffer is required by Section 7,04.02 is greater.

-Setback Setback and yard requirements may be modified in accordance with the provisions of Section 10.03 or Section 10.10.04.C.
+Except when a greater Road Corridor Setback or Buffer is required by Section 7.04.02.
+Setback and yard requirements may be modified in accordance with Section 10.03 or Section 10.10.04.C.
+Building height may be modified by Special Exception.

-D. Mix of Uses.
-The land use mix must be provided within the percentages provided in Table 2.03.03-2.

-Table 2.03.03-2.
-Permitted Mix of Uses-

-Land Use Category Permitted Mix of Uses Percentage ^{1, 2}

-Residential- -80% min.
-90% max.

-Nonresidential 0% min.
-10% max.

-Public/Civic/Institutional 3 10% or more

-1Percent of net land area after subtracting open space provided pursuant to Section 7.02.

-3May be provided as Community Open Space.
-Land area provided as Community Open Space is based on the net land area after subtracting open space and must be in addition to the land provided to meet the Open Space requirement in Section 7.02.
+Loudoun County VIRGINIA Figure 2.03.03-1.
+Representation of Transition Compact Neighborhood Zoning District SFA 10 5 Road 12 10 9 Road Corridor Residential Lots Nonresidential Lots Road Corridor Setback Perimeter Setback Open Space